Babylon (2022 film): Plot

-In Bel Air, 1926, Mexican immigrant Manuel "Manny" Torres helps transport an elephant to a bacchanal at the mansion of his employer, Kinoscope Studios boss Don Wallach.
-Witnessing this event rife with sex, jazz, and cocaine, Manny becomes smitten with Nellie LaRoy, a brash, ambitious self-declared "star" from New Jersey.
-Manny, the son of impoverished Mexican refugees, shares his dream with her—to be part of something "bigger".
-He helps carry away young actress Jane Thornton, who overdosed on drugs with actor Orville Pickwick, having the elephant walk through to distract partygoers.
+In 1926 Bel Air, Mexican immigrant Manuel "Manny" Torres helps transport an elephant to a bacchanal at the mansion of his employer, Kinoscope Studios boss Don Wallach.
+Amidst the libertine event rife with sex, jazz, and cocaine, Manny becomes infatuated with Nellie LaRoy, a wide-eyed, hedonistic "star" from New Jersey.
+They bond over their shared desires of becoming big-name players in Hollywood.
+Also attending are Chinese American lesbian cabaret-singer Lady Fay Zhu, African American jazz trumpeter Sidney Palmer, and oft-married silent film star Jack Conrad.